opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     end_date
         **optional**
         Last date at which the status applied (inclusive).
+In many cases, the current status won't have a known end_date associated with it, so this is optional to reflect that.

     description
         Description of the status.